Tipnos/explicit-error/explicit-error-http/README.md

 - A derive macro [HttpError](derive::HttpError) to easily declare how enum or struct errors transform into an [Error], i.e. defines the generated HTTP response.
 - Inline transformation of any errors wrapped in a [Result] into an [Error].
 - Add context to errors to help debug.
 - Monitor errors before they are transformed into proper HTTP responses.
-The implementation is different depending on the web framework used, to have more details refer to the `Web frameworks` section.

 ## A tour of explicit-error-http